-Greater Newport Physicians offers programs to help diagnose and provide support to you and your family.
+Greater Newport Physicians offers support to help diagnose depression and dementia and provide care to you and your family.

 Research has shown that people with chronic illnesses are more like to suffer from depression.
 Surprisingly, people who have had a Heart attack are twice as likely to experience depression compared to those who have had a stroke, diabetes, or cancer (40%-65% of people with a Heart attack, 25% of people with diabetes or cancer, 10%-27% of people with stroke).
 Untreated depression can lead to disability, premature death, suicide, and worsen other illnesses.

 One of the screening tools that doctors use to diagnose depression is a worksheet called the PHQ-9.
-Anyone who scores high on the PHQ-9 should contact their doctor to learn about possible causes, treatments, and counseling.
+Anyone who scores above a 5 on the PHQ-9 should contact their doctor to learn about possible causes, treatments, and counseling.